finom/rebloom/README.md

 </a>
 </p>

-> Type-safe React application state library with zero setup.
+> Tired of reduxes?
+Type-safe React application state library with zero setup.
 Powered by `Object.defineProperty`.

 ## Quick start